Tag: gene johnson

 St. Cyril’s baseball club, 1958.

-In the Braves organization Johnson was slated behind Baseball Hall of Fame inductee, Eddie Matthews on Milwaukee’s depth chart at third base.
+In the Braves organization, Johnson found himself slated behind Hall of Famer, Eddie Matthews on Milwaukee’s depth chart at third base.
 A determined Johnson hit 19 home runs, had 82 RBI and batted .278 for the 1959 Eau Claire Braves of the Northern League.
-Then he slammed 18 homers, 92 RBI, and hit .292 for the 1960 Cedar Rapids Braves of the Illinois-Indiana-Iowa League.
-Johnson was hitting .316 in the Texas League for the 1962 Austin Senators when he decided to step aside from professional baseball.
-After eight seasons and a total of 91 minor league home runs, Johnson returned home to Connecticut to start a family.
+Then he crashed 18 homers, 92 RBI, and hit .292 for the 1960 Cedar Rapids Braves of the Illinois-Indiana-Iowa League.
+Even as he was hitting .316 in the Texas League for the 1962 Austin Senators, Johnson decided to step aside from professional baseball.
+After eight seasons and 91 minor league homers, he returned to Connecticut to start a family.

 1959 Eau Claire Braves with Gene Johnson (top row, 3rd from left).

-Gene and his wife Helen Johnson had six children and made their home in Manchester.
-He immediately appeared in games for Moriarty Brothers and won the GHTBL batting title in 1962.
-The following year, Johnson took over as player-manager and eventually led the Comets to 8 Regular Season Titles and 10 Playoff Championships during in the 1960’s and 1970’s.
-Games took place at Dillon Stadium in Hartford and later at St. Thomas Seminary in Bloomfield.
-More often than not, Johnson and his Moriarty Brothers were top Twilight League contenders in pursuit of the Jack Rose Playoff Championship Trophy.
+Gene and his wife Helen had six children and made their home in Manchester.
+He immediately appeared for Moriarty Brothers and won the GHTBL batting title in 1962.
+The following year, he took over as player-manager and eventually led the Comets to 8 Regular Season Titles and 10 Playoff Championships during in the 1960s and 1970s.
+Nearly every season, Johnson and his Moriarty Brothers were contenders for the Jack Rose Playoff Championship Trophy.
+Most playoff games took place at Dillon Stadium in Hartford and later at St. Thomas Seminary in Bloomfield.

 Hartford Courant excerpt, 1962.